amrkhaledsayed/note-app/README.md

 ---

-## Getting Started
+# Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy of this application up and running, follow these simple steps.

+---

-### Prerequisites
+## Prerequisites

+* Node.js (which includes npm)
-You only need a modern web browser to run this application.
+* A modern web browser

+---

-### Installation
+## Installation

 1.  **Clone the repository:**

     ```bash
     git clone [https://github.com/YOUR_USERNAME/Almdrasa-Notes.git](https://github.com/YOUR_USERNAME/Almdrasa-Notes.git)
     ```

 2.  **Navigate to the project directory:**

     ```bash
     cd Almdrasa-Notes
     ```

-3.  **Open `index.html`:**
+3.  **Install dependencies:**
-    Simply open the `index.html` file in your preferred web browser.

----
+    ```bash
+    npm install
+    ```

+4.  **Start the development server:**

+    ```bash
+    npm run dev
+    ```

+    This command will typically open your application in your default web browser (often at http://localhost:5173 or another available port).
+If it doesn't open automatically, you can copy the URL displayed in your terminal and paste it into your browser.

 ## Usage